 8. Ben Franklin House

-Dating from 1730, the house museum is a bit of a time capsule, with original period features.
-It’s a grade 1 site in London, which means it receives the highest level of conservation in Britain.
+Built in 1730, the house museum is something of a time capsule, complete with original period features.
+It’s also a Grade I site in London, which means it receives the highest level of conservation in Britain.

-On the second floor, you can see Franklin’s bedroom and office space.
-His office has massive Victorian windows.
-You can also play a musical instrument that Franklin invented, the glass harmonica.
+On the second floor, guests can tour Franklin’s bedroom and office space, which features massive Victorian windows.
+While there, be sure to play the glass harmonica — a musical instrument invented by Franklin himself.

 Address: 36 Craven Street